tskit-dev/msprime/docs/interchange.rst

 - it preserves relative ordering between sites at the same position, and
 - it preserves relative ordering between mutations at the same site.

+:meth:`TableCollection.sort` does not check the validity of the `parent` property of the mutation table.
+However, because the method preserves mutation order among mutations at the same site, if mutations are already sorted so that each mutation comes after its parent (e.g., if they are ordered by time of appearance), then this property is preserved, even if the `parent` properties are not specified.

 Removing duplicate sites